 • High blood pressure, and

 Our sessions are a safe, non-judgmental space where you can share your challenges, celebrate your wins, and receive the caring support you deserve.
 We’ll help you sort through confusing nutrition advice, focus on what matters most for your health, and move forward with confidence—one gentle step at a time.
-Explore your relationship with food without shame or fear
+Explore your relationship with food without shame or fear.

 Instead of restrictive, rigid eating rules, we focus on intuitive eating principles.
-That means that we will help you:

 • Build a better understanding of your body’s hunger, fullness, and satisfaction cues,